BryanGrandon/Basic-Project/README.md

 ## Palindrome.

-Word or phrase whose letters are arranged in such a way that they are the same when read from left to right as when read from right to left.
+Create a function that allows to know if the delivered text is a palindrome which is a word or phrase whose letters are arranged in such a way that they are the same when read from left to right as when read from right to left.

 [![JS](/assets/svg/js.svg)](/javascript/09-palindrome.js)